qfishpear/fishrss/README-en.md

 ### Parameters
 ~~~~
-usage: filter.py [-h] [--url URL] [--file FILE] [--skip-api] [--no-tick] [--chromeheaders] [--force-accept] [--deluge]
+usage: filter.py [-h] [--url URL] [--file FILE] [--skip-api] [--no-tick] [--force-accept] [--deluge]

 optional arguments:
   -h, --help      show this help message and exit
   --url URL       Download url of a torrent.
-If an url is provided, the code will only run once for the provided url and exits.
+If an url is provided, the code will only run once for the provided url
+                  and exits.
   --file FILE     path of a torrent file.
-If a file is provided, the code will only run once for the provided file and exits.
+If a file is provided, the code will only run once for the provided file and
+                  exits.
   --skip-api      If set, the site api call will be skipped.
-Notice: the api-only information will be unavailable: uploader, media and format.
-Therefore,
+Notice: the api-only information will be unavailable:
-                   their filter config must be None otherwise there won't be any torrent filtered out.
+                  uploader, media and format.
+Therefore, their filter config must be None otherwise there won't be any
+                  torrent filtered out.
-  --no-tick        If not set, every minute there will be a "tick" shown in the log, in order to save people with "black screen anxiety"
+  --no-tick       If not set, every minute there will be a "tick" shown in the log, in order to save people with
-  --chromeheaders  If set, torrent download requests will be sent with chrome's headers instead ofthe default headers of Requests.
-It can bypass site's
-                   downloading limit of non-browser downloading of torrents.
-This is slightly against the rule of api usage, so add this only if necessary
+                  "black screen anxiety"
   --force-accept  If set, always accept a torrent regardless of filter's setting
-  --deluge         push torrents to deluge by deluge api directly
+  --deluge        push torrents to deluge by its api directly instead of saving to CONFIG["filter"]["dest_dir"]
 ~~~~
 Notice: if you just want the "wisely-use-token" functionality and want a lower latency, add `--skip-api` and `--force-accept` like:
 ```